Russian occupation of Kherson Oblast: Military-civilian administration

-By the beginning of April, Russian flags began to be displayed in Kherson Oblast.
+In early April, Russian soldiers tore down the Ukrainian flag at the government administrative building.

-On 18 April, Igor Kastyukevich, a Russian politician and deputy of the 8th State Duma, was allegedly appointed by the Russian government as a de facto mayor for Russian forces on 2 March.
+On 18 April, Igor Kastyukevich, a Russian politician and deputy of the 8th State Duma, was allegedly appointed by the Russian government as a de facto mayor.
 Kastyukevich denied these reports.

-On 25 April 2022, Ihor Kolykhaiev announced that Russian forces had taken control of the Kherson City Council building.

-On 26 April, both local authorities and Russian state media reported that Russian troops had taken over the city's administration headquarters and had appointed a new mayor, former KGB agent Oleksandr Kobets, and a new civilian-military regional administrator, ex-mayor Volodymyr Saldo.
+By 26 April, Russian troops took over Kherson City's administration headquarters and appointed a new mayor, former KGB agent Oleksandr Kobets, and a new civilian-military regional administrator, ex-mayor Vladimir Saldo.
 The next day, Ukraine's Prosecutor General said that troops used tear gas and stun grenades to disperse a pro-Ukraine protest in the city centre.

+On 27 April, the Legislative Assembly of Krasnoyarsk Krai in Siberia approved the expropriation of grain from the Kherson region.
+Agricultural machinery from the occupied Kherson region was also transported to remote Russian lands, including Chechnya.
+Lyudmila Denisova, the Ukrainian Parliament Commissioner for Human Rights, likened the plan to repeating the Holodomor, a famine in Soviet Ukraine in 1932–1933 that killed millions of Ukrainians.
+The plan was eventually put into action on 30 May, according to Russia.
+Russian officials were also working on exporting sunflower seeds.
+According to locals, Russian soldiers were being employed as strawberry pickers in Kherson Oblast.

+On 27 April, the Ukrainian Air Force struck the Kherson TV Tower with a missile temporarily forcing Russian television off-air.

 In an indication of an intended split from Ukraine, on 28 April the new military-civilian administration announced that from May it would switch the region's currency to the Russian ruble.
 Additionally, citing unnamed reports that alleged discrimination against Russian speakers, its deputy head, Kirill Stremousov said that "reintegrating the Kherson region back into a Nazi Ukraine is out of the question".

-On 27 April, the Legislative Assembly of Krasnoyarsk Krai in Siberia approved the expropriation of grain from the Kherson region.
-Agricultural machinery from the occupied Kherson region was also transported to remote Russian lands, including Chechnya.
-Lyudmila Denisova, the Ukrainian Parliament Commissioner for Human Rights, has compared this to repeating the Holodomor, a famine in Soviet Ukraine in 1932-1933 that killed millions of Ukrainians.

 On 29 April, Saldo stated that the official languages of the Kherson Oblast would be both Ukrainian and Russian and that the International Settlements Bank from South Ossetia would open 200 branches in Kherson Oblast soon.
 On 1 May, a four-month plan was adopted for a full transition to rubles.
 At the same time, the Ukrainian hryvnia was to remain the current currency along with the ruble for four months.
 On 7 May, a new coat of arms was adopted, based on the 1803 coat of arms of Kherson of the Russian Empire.